Type in what information you are looking for or use the categories below to explore.

 - Sore throat

-This list does not include all possible symptoms.
+This list is presented in alphabetical order and does not include all possible symptoms.
 Continue to take CDC-recommended steps even if you do not have symptoms but were exposed to the virus that causes COVID-19.

 What factors can increase the risk for severe illness from COVID-19?

-According to the CDC, staying up to date with COVID-19 vaccines and following preventive measures are especially important if you are older or have one or more health conditions, including those listed below.
+According to the CDC, staying up to date with COVID-19 vaccination and following preventive measures are especially important if you are older or have one or more underlying health conditions, including those listed below.
 Also, if you have one or more of the conditions listed, you are more likely to get very sick from COVID-19 and be hospitalized, need intensive care, require a ventilator to breathe, and/or die.
-The risk of severe illness from COVID-19 increases as the number of risk factors increases.
+The risk of severe illness from COVID-19 increases as the number of medical conditions or risk factors you have increases.
 Risk factors include:

 - Asthma